Scalar Field Dark Matter Around Charged Black Holes

 \section{Introduction}

 There is robust evidence suggesting the presence of an invisible component in the observable Universe, known as dark matter (DM) \cite{WMAP:2003elm,Planck:2015fie,Planck:2018vyg,SDSS:2003tbn,BOSS:2013rlg,BOSS:2016wmc}.
 The most accepted and successful model to date is cold dark matter (CDM), which describes DM as a non-relativistic perfect fluid.
 However, CDM faces challenges when trying to explain observations at galactic and subgalactic scales.
 For instance, $N$-body simulations for CDM indicate a pronounced increase in the density profile (spike) as we approach the centers of galaxies.
 This is referred to as the universal or Navarro-Frenk-White (NFW) profile $\rho_{\text{NFW}}$ \cite{Navarro:1995iw}.
 In contrast, observations suggest constant density profiles forming a core toward the center \cite{Moore:1994yx,deBlok:2009sp}.
 This aspect is more evident in dwarf spheroidal and low-mass spiral galaxies \cite{Oh:2010mc}, as is the well-known discrepancy of 2-3 orders of magnitude in the number of satellite galaxies between observations and theoretical predictions \cite{Moore:1999nt,Bullock:2000wn}, or the famous problem known as ``too big to fail'' \cite{Boylan-Kolchin:2011qkt,Garrison-Kimmel:2014vqa}.
-However, some research suggests that taking into account the baryonic feedback effects \cite{DelPopolo:2016emo,Dutton:2018nop,Dutton:2020vne} or even the supernova feedback \cite{Sommer-Larsen:1998ppj} could help alleviate these tensions.
-With all of the aforementioned, the idea of exploring new concepts emerges.
-Some researchers propose modifying gravity in the low-acceleration regime \cite{Milgrom:1983ca} or suggesting alternative models for DM.
-In this work, we will focus on the latter proposal.
+However, some research suggests that taking into account the effects of baryonic feedback \cite{DelPopolo:2016emo,Dutton:2018nop,Dutton:2020vne} or even supernova feedback \cite{Sommer-Larsen:1998ppj} could help alleviate these tensions.
+Given all this, the idea of exploring new concepts arises.
+Some researchers propose modifying gravity in the low-acceleration regime \cite{Milgrom:1983ca}, while others suggest an alternative approach by changing the DM model, i.e., going beyond the pressureless CDM paradigm.
+In this work, we focus on the latter proposal.